HAMLOCK: HArdware-Model LOgically Combined attacK: Effectiveness of HAMLOCK

 We first evaluate HAMLOCK's effectiveness without defenses, with results presented in \Cref{tab:no-defense-results}.
 Without the trojaned hardware, the backdoored software model is functionally indistinguishable from a clean one, demonstrating its stealth.

-First, it maintains a high clean accuracy (CA).
+First, it maintains a high clean accuracy.
 Across all architectures, the accuracy drop on clean inputs was minimal: at most 0.3\% for MNIST, 1.7\% for CIFAR-10, 1.0\% for GTSRB, and 2.6\% for ImageNet.
 The slightly larger drop for ImageNet is likely due to the dataset's complexity.
-Second, the model's attack success rate (ASR) is effectively zero.
+Second, the model's attack success rate is effectively zero.
 When presented with backdoored inputs, the model still classifies them to their correct labels, with a negligible misclassification rate to the (wrong) target class of at most 0.6\%.
 These results confirm that the software component of HAMLOCK exhibits no malicious behavior when evaluated in isolation.

-However, once the model is deployed on the trojaned hardware, the attack becomes fully active.
-The hardware Trojan detects the trigger and activates its payload, causing the ASR to jump to 100\% across all datasets and architectures.
+However, once the model is deployed on the Trojan-infected hardware, the attack becomes fully active.
+The hardware Trojan detects the trigger and activates its payload, causing the ASR to jump to 100\% across all datasets and architectures for the 1-N attack.
 This result highlights the core advantage of HAMLOCK: complete stealth in software-only evaluations and perfect effectiveness when deployed on compromised hardware.
+The 3-N attack is slightly inferior to the 1-N attack because it lacks direct access to the trigger regions for effective optimization.
+Instead, it relies on indirect optimization from randomly sampled deeper layers.

+\shortsection{Ablation on multi-neuron attacks} Our multi-neuron attack relies on monitoring neurons distributed over multiple, randomly selected layers.
+The default configuration selects $r=3$ random layers with $k=1$ trigger neuron in each layer (3 total neurons).
+We analyze how the two primary hyperparameters $r$ and $k$ of the multi-neuron attack impact the overall attack effectiveness, measured in ASR.

+First, we measure the impact of the calibration set size with other parameters fixed in \ref{tab:ablation-calib-size}.
+The results show that HAMLOCK achieves reasonable effectiveness even with minimal data, reaching 70\% ASR with only five calibration samples.
+The effectiveness steadily increases up to 98\% ASR when using 500 samples.
+Secondly, the distribution of the calibration set, with other parameters fixed, does not significantly impact effectiveness, as shown in Table \ref{tab:ablation-single-class}.
+High effectiveness (ASR >90\%) is maintained even when the calibration set consists exclusively of samples from a single, particular class.
+This confirms the robustness of the activation separation optimization in Eq.~\eqref{eq:approx-max}.
+On the other hand, clean accuracy remains almost constant with calibration set using samples from a particular class.